matt-ava/beginner-cadence-course/Chapter2.0.md

 Because a script cannot alter data stored on the Blockchain.

 **2) What does the AuthAccount mean in the prepare phase of the transaction?**
 AuthAccount is used to access data in the user account.
+Whenever a transaction is signed, the AuthAccount type is used to access signer's account information.

 **3) What is the difference between the prepare phase and the execute phase in the transaction?**
 Prepare phase: access the information/data in user account.
 Execute phase: change the data on the blockchain.
+Unlike the prepare phase, the execute phase also cannot access user's account data.

 **4.1) Add two new things inside your contract:**
 **A variable named myNumber that has type Int (set it to 0 when the contract is deployed)**